SukkaW/tor-exit-page/README.md

 ## Usage

 Basically, you need to setup a tor exit, open `DirPort` (usually on `80` for default http service) and set `DirPortFrontPage` to `dist/index.html` file location in your `torrc` configuration file.
 For more information, please consult the following documentation: [Tor Project | Exit](https://community.torproject.org/relay/setup/exit/)

+You can also setup a web server (Apache, Nginx, Caddy, etc.) to do the job if your DirPort is not on TCP port 80.

 ## License